 The application is a key component of our decision-making process because the thoughtfulness and attention to detail it reveals is an early indication of your diligence and dedication to the work and success in the field.

 Through this process, we hope to see your passions, strengths, areas for growth and dedication to the field of child welfare.

 STEP 1: CAREFULLY READ ALL PROGRAM INFORMATION

-Child welfare work isn’t for everyone.
-We believe that working on the front line of child welfare is vital work and we hold our Corps members to the highest standards.
-In order to learn more about child welfare work, interested applicants should carefully read through all the resources provided.
+We believe that working on the frontline of child welfare is vital work and we hold our Corps members to the highest standards.
+In order to learn more about child welfare work, we strongly encourage interested applicants to carefully read through the Prospective Member page.

 Applications will be submitted electronically.
 You are limited to submitting one application per year.

 All application materials must be submitted no later than 11:59pm on the stated deadline.

 The application is your opportunity to show us who you are and why you are passionate about this work.
 Please take the time to read through the application thoroughly and write thoughtful responses.
 We want to know more than just your credentials; we want to know who you really are and what you have learned from your experiences.
 Remember to proofread and ensure you’ve directly answered what each question is asking.

 If you are selected for an in-person interview (all interviews take place in New York City) OR waitlisted for an interview, you will be notified within 1-2 weeks after the application deadline.
 Applicants who are not selected or waitlisted for an interview will not be notified.

 Yes, we value those who have reflected on their past application experiences and are interested in re-applying.
 You may apply once per year.